mindplace/mindplace.github.io/_posts/2016-06-29-angelhack-hpe-api.md

 ![curator](/assets/blog/curator.png)

-My team built [Curator](https://github.com/mindplace/Curator-a-), a Rails app, which uses the Reddit API and the NYTimes API to pull text data when queried with a search term.
-It uses this data to make a call to an [HPE's content-extraction API](https://dev.havenondemand.com/apis/getcontent#overview) that parses the text data.
+We built [Curator](https://github.com/mindplace/Curator-a-) as a Rails app.
+It uses the Reddit API and the NYTimes API to pull text data when queried with a search term, then makes a call to an [HPE's content-extraction API](https://dev.havenondemand.com/apis/getcontent#overview) that parses the text data.
 These concepts are returned to the frontend, where the jQuery library [jQCloud](https://github.com/lucaong/jQCloud) uses it to create beautiful word clouds displaying how the media vs individuals feel about the given search query.
 Here's some sample results when queried with 'Clinton':

 ![clinton-query-curator](/assets/blog/curator-clinton.png)